-2. Download the information packet and application found under the quick links above and follow the directions carefully.
+- Download the information packet and application found under the quick links above and follow the directions carefully.
 Be sure to note all of the program requirements.
 This document contains all information regarding the program including prerequisites and other requirements for application.

 Program Application Deadline

 You will be contacted via e-mail within two weeks of the application deadline to inform you of your status.
 You will be contacted via e-mail or phone to schedule an interview.
 Students accepted into the program will be expected to attend an orientation session in July.
-Students not accepted into the program should contact the Student Advising Department http://www.mcckc.edu/advising/contacts.aspx or the Health Science Institute email@example.com to determine next steps.

-The occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, SUITE 200, Bethesda, MD 20814-3449.
+The occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 AOTA's telephone number c/o AOTA is 301.652.AOTA and website is www.ACOTEONLINE.org.